-During an intake session we regularly ask for the name of the client’s primary care physician.
+During an intake session, we regularly ask for the name of the client’s primary care physician.
 When they have one we attempt to get permission to contact that person.
-When we get that permission we send a standard letter for doctors.
-It includes information such as diagnosis, plan for how frequently we are meeting, and a one-sentence statement of the focus of treatment.
+When we get that permission we send a standard letter to doctors.
+It includes information such as diagnosis, a plan for how frequently we are meeting, and a one-sentence statement of the focus of treatment.
 If we think that a medication evaluation might be helpful, we suggest that.

-These preferences have to do with how different professions relates with clients.
-Physicians see us as part of the treatment team, a medical specialist working in conjunction with what they are doing.
-School people are usually interested in the therapy as it is affecting the student’s educational performance.
+These preferences have to do with how different professions relate to clients.
+Physicians see us as part of the treatment team, medical specialists working in conjunction with what they are doing.
+School people want to know how therapy is affecting students’ educational performance.
 And clergy are usually concerned with the distress level a parishioner might be experiencing in order to come alongside in a supportive role.

-Whatever the method or details that are shared, this brief communication is the beginning of a relationship where we each acknowledge the other’s role.
+Whatever the method, brief communication is the beginning of a relationship where we each acknowledge the other’s role.

 Our #2: Thank you notes

 It is almost embarrassing to add this to the list of marketing favorites.
 And yet I am convinced “thank you notes” are one of the easiest and most meaningful activities we can do to strengthen our relationships with referral people.
 What I mean is that when someone sends you a referral, drop them a hand-written thank you that says not much more than: